jacoboboy88/jacoboboy88.github.io/index.md

 * Lab 7

     Lab 7, Part-1 was one of my favorite labs that we have done.
 The reason why I liked this assignment was because I got the chance to be like a cop and was able to tell when cars were able to park in that certain place and at a certain time.
 I also loved having to work with numbers and if they were parking there at the right time and day.
-I learned how to create a function that could tell if cars were able to part there.
+I learned how to create a function that could tell if cars were able to park there.

 * Lab 6